jValdron/open-flyball-thruster/README.md

 ## Flyball?
-If you don't know flyball, you probably don't need to a flyball box thruster.
+If you don't know flyball, you probably don't need a flyball box thruster.
 Flyball is a fast paced team dog sport, it's somewhat of a relay race where four dogs race over jumps, trigger a box to retrieve a ball (shot out by a thruster) and race back while then next dog goes.

 Common organizations are [NAFA](https://www.nafaflyball.com/) and [U-FLI](https://u-fli.com/) in North America, [BFA](https://www.flyball.org.uk/) and [UKFL](https://www.ukflyball.org.uk/) in the UK, and there are more in other parts of the world.